ncracker/dd_ansible/README.md

 cd dd_ansible
 source setenv
 ```
 2. We also want to tell Ansible what the FQDNs or IPs of the nodes we want to manage are.
-In our example we use an Ubuntu 14 ec2 instance as a node.
-Add that with echo or your favorite editor, e.g.
+In our example we use a single Ubuntu 14 instance as a node.
+We add the instance fqdn to the ./hosts file with echo
 ```
-echo "ec2-14-223-54-111.us-east-1.compute.amazonaws.com" >> ./hosts
+echo "yourinstance.fqdn.name" >> ./hosts
 ```
 3. Replace the example Datadog api key in `./playbooks/dd_agent.yml` and `./playbooks/callback_plugins/datadog_callback.yml` with a valid key from your Datadog account - you can find it in https://app.datadoghq.com/account/settings#api.
 This will allow the plugin to post the results of your playbook runs into your Datadog events stream.

 4. You're now ready to execute your first Ansible command, but please make sure you can access the node you want to push to via ssh and you've loaded the ssh-key providing you that access (usually done with `ssh-add`).
 Once you're certain your access works go ahead and run
 ```
-ansible -m ping -i hosts all
+ansible -m ping -i hosts mynodes
 ```
 You should see the following output, e.g.
 ```
-ec2-14-223-54-111.us-east-1.compute.amazonaws.com | SUCCESS => {
+yourinstance.fqdn.name | SUCCESS => {
     "changed": false,
     "ping": "pong"
 }